neo-project/neo-express/docs/command-reference.md

 <!-- markdownlint-enable -->
-# NEO-Express Command Reference
+# Neo-Express Command Reference

 Note, you can pass -?|-h|--help to show a list of supported commands or to show help information about a specific command.

-> Remember, NEO-Express is in preview.
+> Remember, Neo-Express is in preview.
 You will find bugs and/or missing functionality
 > as you use it.
 Please let us know of any issues you find via our
 > [GitHub repo](https://github.com/ngdseattle/neo-express).

 ## neo-express create

-The `create` command is used to create a new NEO-Express blockchain instance.
+The `create` command is used to create a new Neo-Express blockchain instance.
 In particular, the create command creates one or more consensus node wallets as well as the multi-signature contracts needed for the management of genesis assets.

 Note, the wallets created for a new blockchain instance are not encrypted in the blockchain instance file.
 This simplifies the developer workflow by eliminating the need to manage passwords.
-However, it also means that all NEO-Express wallets are insecure and should never be used in a production context.
+However, it also means that all Neo-Express wallets are insecure and should never be used in a production context.

-By default, the `create` command creates a single node NEO-Express blockchain instance.
+By default, the `create` command creates a single node Neo-Express blockchain instance.
 While a single node blockchain can handle most developer scenarios, it is also possible to create a four or seven node blockchain via the `--count|-c` option.

-All of the information about a NEO-Express blockchain instance is stored in a single JSON file.
+All of the information about a Neo-Express blockchain instance is stored in a single JSON file.
 By default, this file is named "express.privatenet.json", but this can be overridden with the `--output|-o` option.
 For all commands that read the blockchain instance file, a non-default blockchain instance file can be specified